creativeorange/laravel-stubs/README.md

     - Replaces a language tag with another language tag for all languages.
   - Htaccess
     - Adds security things to the default htaccess.
 See the config for the options.
+  - Cookies
+    - Adds a prefix to the cookies.
+  - Config
+    - Replace config values.

 #### Publish
 - ##### publish:config